CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     Name your Bot, for example `IOS XE Network Assistant`.

     Choose a Bot Username, for example `iosxe-netassist`.
-This must be unique and cannot be shared, so I suggest you precede the Bot Username with something like the initials for first, middle, and last name.
+This must be unique and cannot be shared, so I suggest you precede the Bot Username with something like your initials.

-    Choose a Icon.
-You can select one default icons to choose to upload an icon of your own creation.
+    Choose an Icon.
+You can select one of the default icons or choose to upload an icon of your own creation.

     Enter a Description, for example `IOS XE Network Assistant Bot`.